MiroslavPakanec/MNIST-generator-with-GMMs/README.md

-# Simple MNIST bayesian classifier with GMM 🔢
+# MNIST image generation with GMMs 🔢

-- This repo contains a frontend web client and a backend python service for an MNIST classifier
+- This repo contains a frontend web client and a backend python service for an MNIST generator
+- PCA is used to reduce the dimentionality and GMM is used for sampling

 ## Quick start
 ### Dependencies